Skip to main content

 7. Unnecessarily extend a confrontation or disrupt a confrontation of another student by police or staff.

 8. Create, participate in, or contribute to a community disturbance.
 A community disturbance encompasses a wide range of behaviors.
-Such incidents can include harmful or destructive conduct including violence, damage to or destruction of property, blocking sidewalks/streets in disregard of police and/or other authority’s order, setting fires, throwing glass bottles or other objects, refusing to vacate an area where such activity is occurring, or any other highly egregious or reckless behavior that compromises the safety and security of the University community or the ability of the police and other authorities to maintain order.
+Such incidents can include harmful or destructive conduct including violence, damage to or destruction of property, blocking sidewalks/streets in disregard of police and/or other authority’s order, setting fires, throwing glass bottles or other objects, refusing to vacate an area where such activity is occurring, a peaceful (pre-approved) protest or other expressive activity that becomes disruptive, or any other highly egregious or reckless behavior that compromises the safety and security of the University community or the ability of the police and other authorities to maintain order.

 Students sending mass electronic or online invitations to the campus area that result in large-scale gatherings and community disturbances can be held responsible for said disturbance.
 (See Code of Conduct 8. concerning guests.)
 The University reserves the right to determine in its sole discretion whether a situation or conduct has risen to the level of disruptive or that of a disturbance.